GenericMappingTools/pygmt/doc/contributing.md

 - [docformatter](https://github.com/myint/docformatter)
 - [ruff](https://docs.astral.sh/ruff)

-Blackdoc loosely follows the [PEP8](http://pep8.org) guide but with a few differences.
+These tools loosely follow the [PEP8](http://pep8.org) guide but with a few differences.
 Regardless, you won't have to worry about formatting the code yourself.
 Before committing, run it to automatically format your code: